Pushpa-2-Box-Office-Collection/.github/profile/README.md

 ## 🎬 Pushpa 2 Box Office Collection

-Welcome to **DigitalIndiaGuides**, your trusted source for trending updates, movie box office collections, and entertainment news.
+Welcome to **Pushpa 2 Box Office Collection**, your trusted source for trending updates, movie box office collections, and entertainment news.
 Today, we bring you a detailed analysis of the highly anticipated movie **Pushpa 2: The Rule**, starring **Allu Arjun** and **Rashmika Mandanna**.
 This sequel to the blockbuster **Pushpa: The Rise** has taken the box office by storm, shattering records in both domestic and international markets.

 ---